codeminders/pebblejpeg/README.md

 JPEG decoding and display example for Pebble watch.

 This example show how to decode and display greyscale JPEG image on Pebble screen.
-The image data is hard-coded in the demo, but in real application the image could be retrieved using AppMessage API.
+Sample image data is presently hardcoded for demo purposes.
+In real application the image could be retrieved using AppMessage API.

 Requirements:
 -------------